 Students who complete a bachelor’s degree program in Teacher Education at Illinois State University have their

-transcripts stamped “Student has completed a state and NCATE approved program in Teacher Education.”
-(NCATE is the National Council for Accreditation of Teacher Education.)
+transcripts stamped “Student has completed a state and CAEP

+approved program in Teacher Education.” ((CAEP is the Council for the Accreditation of Educator Preparation)

 This statement indicates that the program has received state approval and national accreditation.
-This sta- tus usually makes it easier to obtain a teaching license in another state.

 General Education: As part of the entitlement pro- gram, the Illinois State Educator Preparation and Licensure Board will accept the same general education requirements for licensure as are accepted for graduation from that university.